Skip to main content

 • “The campaign this time around is way more exciting, and the story is actually pretty cool considering it all started as a mobile game.”

-• “Story: the story is mostly fine and it tries to continue where it left off chasing Dalia, introducing new villains and a different part of the country being invaded by Taloki forces, which is pretty interesting for the most part.”
+• “Story: the story is mostly fine and it tries to continue where it left off chasing Dalia, introducing new villains and a different part of the country being invaded by Taloki forces.
+It's pretty interesting for the most part.”

 • “The less said about the writing for the game's story (or the silly bloody objectives that you're tasked with) the better.”